 What we do

-Fight Dog Meat rescue animals and provide the best medical care available for them.
-When our rescued dogs are ready to leave hospital we transfer them into rehabilitation, often for months.
-We find wonderful loving families to adopt them as family members.
+Fight Dog Meat rescue animals and provide the best medical care available for them in Vietnam.
+When our rescued dogs are ready to leave hospital we transfer them into rehabilitation at our FDM Doggie Ranch, often for months.
+Our goal is to make life better for our rescue animals as they wait to be adopted into loving forever homes.
+After rehab we find wonderful loving families abroad and locally, to adopt our dogs and cats as family members.

 Rescued wildlife are taken for specialist medical treatment and when possible, released back into the wild to join their waiting families.
 Our Fight Dog Meat team work globally, rescuing domestic pets and wildlife, large and small.